dylanlott/vedh/README.md

 - **Frontend unit/helper tests** (`cd app && npm test`): proves Vue components, stores, and small browser helpers behave correctly in isolation.
 Runs once and exits cleanly.
 Requires Node and frontend deps installed; no server or database.
 - **Backend integration tests** (`make test-api`): proves the Go API works against its real persistence and GraphQL paths.
 Requires local Postgres on `localhost:5432` and any test fixture/config expected by the current Go tests.
 - **API smoke (Rust, preferred)** (`make test-smoke-rust` or `cargo run --manifest-path tools/smoke/Cargo.toml --`): proves a create/join flow works against a running GraphQL API with minimal end-to-end setup.
 Defaults to `http://127.0.0.1:8080/graphql` and respects `VEDH_GRAPHQL_URL` / `VEDH_SMOKE_TIMEOUT_MS`.
-For production, point it at `https://api.vedh.xyz/graphql`.
+This mutates data, so treat it as a local/staging/ephemeral-stack check, not a production probe.
 - **API smoke (legacy JS)** (`cd app && npm run test:smoke`): older create/join smoke runner against a running API.
 Keep only as fallback while the Rust path settles.
 - **Browser E2E** (`cd app && npm run test:e2e` or `npm run test:e2e:headed`): proves the browser experience works through real UI flows.
 Requires frontend deps, a running app/API target for Playwright, and browser binaries installed.
+In CI we run it only against a local ephemeral stack.

 If you only need fast feedback, start with unit/helper tests.
 Reach for backend integration, the Rust smoke runner, or browser E2E when you need confidence across process boundaries.

+### CI smoke contract

+The GitHub Actions smoke workflow is the current release gate for cross-process confidence:

+1. `smoke-rust` boots Postgres plus the Go API and runs `make test-smoke-rust`.
+2. `smoke-playwright` boots the same local API plus the Vite app and runs `cd app && npm run test:e2e`.

+That keeps CI self-contained: no shared staging dependency, no production credentials, and no persistent browser-test data.

 ## Observability